Property Checking Without Inductive Invariants: Introduction

-In this paper, we consider an approach where the safety problem is solved without invariant generation.
-We will refer to a system with initial states $I$ and transition relation $T$ as an $(I,T)$-system.
-Let \di{I,T} denote the \ti{reachability diameter} of an $(I,T)$-system.
+In this paper, we consider an approach where the safety problem is solved without generation of an inductive invariant.
+We will refer to a system with initial states $I$ and transition relation $T$ as an \bm{(I,T)}\tb{-system}.
+Let \di{I,T} denote the \tb{reachability diameter} of an $(I,T)$-system.
 That is $n=\di{I,T}$ means that every state of this system is reachable in at most $n$ transitions.
-Let \rch{I,T,n} denote a formula specifying the set of states reachable in an $(I,T)$-system in $n$ transitions.
-One can partition the safety problem into two subproblems. \begin{enumerate} \item Find value $n$ such that $n \geq \di{I,T}$. \item Check that \impl{\rch{I,T,n}}{P}. \end{enumerate} We describe a procedure called \PP that solves the two subproblems above.
-We will refer to the first problem (i.e. checking if the diameter is reached) as the \tb{RD problem} where RD stands for Reachability Diameter.
-The RD problem can be easily formulated in terms of quantified formulas.
-Usually the RD problem is solved by performing quantifier elimination.
-In this paper, we show that the RD problem can be cast as an instance of the PQE problem.
-So, to solve the RD problem one actually needs to take only a small part of the formula out of the scope of the quantifiers.
+One can partition the problem of checking if property $P$ holds into two subproblems. \begin{enumerate} \item Find the value of \di{I,T}. \item Check if a $\overline{P}$-state is reachable in $n$ transitions where $n \leq \di{I,T}$. \end{enumerate} We describe a procedure called \PP that solves the two subproblems above.
+We will refer to the first subproblem as the \tb{RD problem} where RD stands for Reachability Diameter.

+\PP is formulated in terms of PQE, which has the following advantages.
+First, the RD problem above is solved without generating the set of all reachable states.
+Second, the property $P$ is proved without generation of an inductive invariant.
+Third, due to using PQE, \PP performs depth-first search, which is beneficial for finding deep bugs.
+Importantly, as we mentioned above, PQE can be much more efficient than complete quantifier elimination.